Eschatologue/CM_wiki/docs/class/wizard/bladesinger.md

 ### Level 3: Bladesong

-As a **:rsc-b: Bonus Action**{ .rsc }, you invoke an elven magic called the *Bladesong*, provided you aren’t wearing Armour or using a Shield.
+As a **:rsc-b: Bonus Action**{.rsc}, you invoke an elven magic called the *Bladesong*, provided you aren’t wearing Armour or using a Shield.

 The *Bladesong* lasts for 1 minute and ends early if you have the **Incapacitated**{ .cond } condition, if you don armor or a Shield, or if you use two hands to make an attack with a weapon.
 You can dismiss the *Bladesong* at any time (no action required).